MaxGendron/nestjs-starter-kit/README.md

 - Cors
 - Error Handling with logging for HttpException
 - CustomError
-- Users module
+- Users module (with role)
 - Authentification with local/jwt strategy
-- Basic CRUD (Settings)
+- Basic CRUD (Settings) with Authorization

 ## Initialize from this repo